js044/nenrikido/content/blog/post/2024/journalring.md

 Not much of a webring if it's just you.
 You'll want to set up a form.
 You cannot do this natively with a static site.
 But don't fear...there are bountiful options if you have a static site.
 You can also use this if you don't have a static site, but  just don't want to deal with the backend.
 Up to you!

-1. **[Formspree.io](https://formspree.io/)**: This is what I used for JournalRing, and I was very happy with how simple it is to set up (even if you only get 50 submissions per month on their free tier, which is half of some of the other offerings).
-I love Formspree because it's just a backend for form management, which means you can style it however you want, which is a paid feature for many other form builders.
+1. **[Formspree.io](https://formspree.io/)**: This is what I originally used for JournalRing, and I was very happy with how simple it is to set up (even if you only get 50 submissions per month on their free tier, which is half of some of the other offerings).
+Formspree is simple because it's just a backend for form management, which means you can style it however you want.
 Be aware you can't have file uploads on their free plan (like a site button), but you can have people input a link to files if you want a workaround.
+I did have some [issues](#update) though.
+2. **[FormKeep](https://formkeep.com/)**: I now use FormKeep for JournalRing instead of Formspree.
+Read the [update](#update) below for more information.
+Essentially, it has most of the features Formspree does (note: this means submissions per month are capped at 50), with the exception of real time notifications when you get a submission.
+You can get daily summaries instead, which works fine for my purposes.
+It's also very user friendly--it has an intuitive, comprehensible UI, they developed a linter to check your HTML forms for best practices, and have support for creating a blank [honeypot field](https://www.coderslexicon.com/a-brief-overview-of-honey-pot-form-fields/) to better protect yourself from spam.
+You can use it as a form builder or as a backend for form management.
-2. **[Netlify](https://www.netlify.com/)**: If you use Netlify to deploy your site, you should be aware that it [ships with forms](https://docs.netlify.com/forms/setup/)!
+3. **[Netlify](https://www.netlify.com/)**: If you use Netlify to deploy your site, you should be aware that it [ships with forms](https://docs.netlify.com/forms/setup/)!
 There are limited submissions on their free tier (100 per month), but that's more than enough for small projects like this (and double what Formspree allows).
-3. **[Tally.so](https://tally.so/)**: Tally.so is pretty cool and fairly customizable for a form generator.
+4. **[Tally.so](https://tally.so/)**: Tally.so is pretty cool and fairly customizable for a form generator.
 You embed the code of the form into your site, and you can't just use it as a backend like Jotform (and so there's more limited customizability).
 But you can also embed forms with file uploads pretty easily.
-4. **[Airtable](https://www.airtable.com/)**: I haven't used Airtable that extensively, so I can't really speak to its benefits, but I have seen some webrings that are using it.
+5. **[Airtable](https://www.airtable.com/)**: I haven't used Airtable that extensively, so I can't really speak to its benefits, but I have seen some webrings that are using it.
 So I know it's a thing!
 It honestly looks a little intimidating to me though.
-5. **[Google Forms](https://docs.google.com/forms/u/0/)**: Note: you cannot embed a Google form if it also has a file upload.
+6. **[Google Forms](https://docs.google.com/forms/u/0/)**: Note: you cannot embed a Google form if it also has a file upload.
 That said, it does the trick if you don't want to sign up anywhere and just want responses delivered to your inbox.
-6. **[Jotform](https://www.jotform.com/)**: Another popular WYSIWYG form builder, I believe one of the first.
+7. **[Jotform](https://www.jotform.com/)**: Another popular WYSIWYG form builder, I believe one of the first.
 You can get 100 submissions per month on their free tier.

 Regardless of which of these options you choose, if you use nenring, you'll either want to stick with the preset fields (name, url, website title, website description, and email for contact) or modify the code to allow for things like a site button.